openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Issuers, Verifiers, and Wallets MUST, at a minimum, support ECDSA with P-256 and SHA-256 (JOSE algorithm identifier `ES256`; COSE algorithm identifier `-7` or `-9`, as applicable) for the purpose of validating the following:

 - Issuers
-  - Wallet Attestations (including PoP) when Annex E of [@!OIDF.OID4VCI] is used.
+  - Wallet Attestations (including PoP) when Appendix E of [@!OIDF.OID4VCI] is used.
-  - Key Attestations when Annex D of [@!OIDF.OID4VCI] is used.
+  - Key Attestations when Appendix D of [@!OIDF.OID4VCI] is used.
   - `jwt` proof type as specified in Appendix E of [@!OIDF.OID4VCI].
 - Verifiers
   - the signature of the Verifiable Presentation, e.g., KB-JWT of an SD-JWT VC, or `deviceSignature` CBOR structure in case of ISO mdocs.
 Verifiers are assumed to determine in advance the cryptographic suites supported by the ecosystem, e.g. mDL Issuers/Verifiers implementing ISO mdocs.